Moneydollar/ClipTone/README.md

 ## Features

-- Download audio from videos as MP3 files.
+- Download audio from videos as lossless WAV files or lossy MP3 files.
 - Simple and easy-to-use user interface.
 - Also allows downloading videos from many sites